Climate, People, and Tourism

 Locals are well aware of this legacy and call Barcelona the capital of modernism.
 There are at least 10 art museums in the city, and over 50 museums in total, and 60+ art galleries with constant events and shows taking place.

 Unfortunately, admission prices to museums and venues has gone up significantly in the last few years and it seems the city is looking for ways to pay its debt by charging its visitors.
 Such a shame!
-A visit inside Sagrada Familia was free a few years ago and today the least expensive ticket is 19.50 Euros per person… Park Guell was free only 2 years ago with open gates to all, and today queues are long and admissions are not inexpensive.
+A visit inside Sagrada Familia was free a few years ago and today during day time tickets are 25-32 Euros per person… Park Guell was free only 3-4 years ago with open gates to all, and today queues are long and admissions are not inexpensive.
 Fortunately, we can assist with discounted tickets and skip-the-line entry but we are not pleased with the way things have gone.

 Barcelona’s nightlife starts late, but from about 11 pm the metropolis turns into one of the biggest party cities in Europe.
 Disco enthusiasts can go on into the early hours of the morning.
 There are also numerous bars and casinos.
 Music fans can enjoy the impressive range of live music, including Catalan folk music, jazz, and major rock concerts.
 Famous opera houses and concert halls such as El Gran Teatre del Liceu and the Palau de la Música Catalana offer classical music lovers unforgettable evenings.
 Tablao Cordobes is a fantastic venue to enjoy an evening of Spanish cuisine and flamenco dancing.